Building and Deploying Serverless Functions on Google Cloud with Python

 import pulumi_gcp as gcp

-# Create a storage bucket for the function code
+# Create a bucket for the code

 bucket = gcp.storage.Bucket("function-bucket")

-# Define the Cloud Function
+# Define the cloud function

-function = gcp.cloudfunctionsv2.Function("my-function",
+cloud_fn = gcp.cloudfunctionsv2.Function("my-function",

 build_config=gcp.cloudfunctionsv2.FunctionBuildConfigArgs(